 Our school is a cozy, cabin-style cottage on a private, gated property which features a gorgeous and enclosed, grassy backyard.
 The SLCC cottage is located on a cactus-lined, quiet residential street between two central streets, Fountain Ave and Santa Monica Blvd.

 The SLCC cabin is a unique and intimate environment where children feel at home and safe enough to take healthy social-emotional risks with their new peers and teachers.
 The classroom lends itself to the best of both worlds: an intimate home-like environment and high-quality, research-backed early education.

 We offer hands-on, collaborative and MESSY explorations in both our indoor and outdoor classrooms.
 Children spend equal parts of their day exploring classroom materials and mingling with nature.
 The school experience is intimate and personal with a teacher to student ratio of 1:6.
 SLCC is a mixed-age classroom where children become each other’s own models and prosocial coaches.

-“Creativity is the recovery of childhood at will.” - Pablo Picasso
+“Creativity is the recovery of childhood at will.” - Rainer Maria Rilke